-Oregon’s labor force is over two million strong.
-Three out of five of the state’s working age residents are involved in the labor force.
-Some are currently looking for a job, many are working for themselves, and 1.9 million are employees working at the 151,000 business establishments and government entities across the state.
+Oregon’s labor force is 2.1 million strong.
+Three out of five of the state’s working age residents were involved in the labor force in 2019.
+The total labor force includes unemployed people looking for a job, people who are self-employed, and employees working at the 161,000 business establishments and government entities across the state.

-Private health care and social assistance is a large and growing sector that continued to add jobs during the recession.
-Population growth, the aging population, and increased access to health care means there is a growing need for workers in this sector.
-Health care is a large contributor to Oregon’s overall job growth and is expected to add more jobs over the next 10 years than any other sector.
-Health care and social assistance employment totaled 259,100 as of May 2018.
+Private education and health care is a large sector that historically added jobs consistently during recessions and expansions.
+Yet this sector shed the second-largest number of jobs in April 2020 when COVID-19 measures directly prohibited elective and non-urgent medical procedures and closed schools.
+Private-sector employers cut 30,300 jobs in April.
+Population growth, the aging of the population and increased access to health care means there is a growing need for workers in this sector, and it is expected to add more jobs over the next 10 years than any other sector.
+Private education and health care employment totaled 273,100 as of April 2020.

 Oregon’s high-tech sector is a crucial and dynamic piece of Oregon’s economy that spans a number of industries.
-Taken together, Oregon high-tech sector accounted for more than 91,000 jobs in 2016.
-This includes tech manufacturers such as computer and electronic product manufacturing, computer system design, architectural, engineering and related services, software publishers and other high-tech industries.
+Taken together, Oregon’s high-tech sector accounted for more than 94,000 jobs in 2019.
+This includes tech manufacturers such as computer and electronic product manufacturing, but it also includes computer system design; architectural, engineering, and related services; software publishers, and other high-tech industries.

-The forestry sector is another crucial piece of Oregon’s economy that supports employment in private sector industries and government agencies.
-The combined categories of forest sector employment totaled 61,000 jobs in 2015.
-Employment in the sector grew 4% in the previous two years.
+The forestry sector is another crucial piece of Oregon’s economy that supports employment in many private-sector industries and in government agencies.
+The combined categories of forest sector employment totaled 61,051 jobs in 2017.
+Employment in the sector has been stable in the previous two years.
 Forestry jobs have an outsized impact on the economies of rural counties and pay higher wages.
-The sector accounts for 7% of jobs in some rural counties but just 2% of jobs in urban counties.
+The sector accounts for more than 7% of jobs in some rural counties, but just 2% or fewer of jobs in urban counties.